JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 **Important requirements for your shapefile:**

 - Contains geometries at the same administrative level only (e.g., all geometries are districts OR all counties)
-- Includes an attribute column with region names (e.g., `NAME_2` containing "Cook County", "Orleans Parish")
+- Includes an attribute column with region names (could be for example `NAME_2` containing "Cook County", "Orleans"...)

-[Experimental] If your shapefile contains mixed administrative levels, use the interactive helper script to normalize it to a single level:
+[Optional] If your shapefile contains **mixed administrative levels**, use the interactive `remove_mixed_admin_levels.py` script to normalize it to a single level.
+The script will prompt you for a few inputs to remove mixed administrative levels.
+You do **NOT** need to run this step if your script only contains geometries at the same administrative level.
 ```
-python apsim/prepare_shapefile.py --shp_fpath /path/to/your.shp --output_dir /path/to/save/dir
+python apsim/remove_mixed_admin_levels.py --shp_fpath /path/to/your.shp --output_dir /path/to/save/dir
 ```

 ## 2. Defining Your Configuration